Shanab98/paint-by-numbers/README.md

-# paint-by-numbers
+# [WIP] paint-by-numbers

+Once this project is complete:
-Users can upload an image and request a Paint By Numbers portrait.
+- Users can upload an image and request a Paint By Numbers portrait.
-Our software will generate this portrait.
+- Our software will generate this portrait.
-Users can save this to their profile, view all custom portraits on their profile, and browse standard drawings that we have available.
+- Users can save this to their profile, view all custom portraits on their profile, and browse standard drawings that we have available.

 ## Env configurations
 Make sure to have the DATABASE_URL env variable set correctly